arnemohr/recordservice-quickstart/README.md

 ## Troubleshooting the VM Configuration
 #### Unable to Ssh to the VM
 1. Ensure that the ssh daemon is running on your machine
 2. Ensure that the RecordService vm is running.
-Run the command
+Run the command below.
+You should see "rs-demo" listed as a running virtual machine.

     VBoxManage list runningvms

-You should see "rs-demo" listed as a running virtual machine.

 3. Verify that the vm's ip address is properly listed in your /etc/hosts file.
 In /etc/hosts you should see a line that lists an ip followed by quickstart.cloudera.
 You can check the vm's ip with the following command